Breast Hill Track

 Stunning Central Otago landscape

 From Stodys Hut the track descends to the Timaru River via a marked tree lined ridge.
 Trampers at this point have the option to proceed towards Top Timaru Hut and the Ahuriri Valley or back towards the Timaru River carpark making it into a loop track.
+A slip on a section of the track 50m down stream from the Timaru River/Breast Hill track junction requires care to cross.

 Note: This track crosses Lake Hawea station, a working high country farm.
 Please respect the landowner's livestock and property and stay on the marked track.